Methodology & reading guide

 Gender split 67 % male / 33 % female reflects aggregated platform data 2024/2025.
 This asymmetry is the precondition for every effect that follows.

-4. The four engines — what they do, why they differ
+4. The five engines - what they do, why they differ

 Engine A - ELO